 The Header should be used tactfully to create an enticing title.
 You may also use Corey Anderson’s title writing tips.

 If you wish to further explain the title, use Subheading.
 For example, if the title is “How to Come Out of Stress After Breakup”, you can explain it further as “5 Useful Tips to Successfully Go Through Distressful Post Breakup Period”.

-The key message of your infographic should be placed at the First Section, after the headlines.
+The key message of your infographic should be placed in the First Section, after the headlines.
 Here, people will relate to your topic.
 Use the data you have collected in supporting data points.